donet-server/donet/docs/01-Introduction.md

   related to the field of machine learning.
 An AI is a process on the server cluster's internal network that acts as a client connected directly to a Message Director instance.
   This means that all AI clients bypass the Client Agent, as they are part of the 'safe zone.'
-  AI processes have authority over Distributed Objects and host the game's or application's logic.
+  AI processes have **authority over Distributed Objects** and host the game/application's logic.

 - **UD**

   Uber DOG.
 This is similar to an AI process, but is dedicated to managing Distributed Object Global (DOGs) objects.
+Distributed Object views

 - **OV**